jmternes/Python-Live-Project/README.md

 <hr>

 ### • ***Demo***
-#### Here are a couple looks at the application, showcasing its functionality
+#### Here are a couple looks at the application.
+Styled with minimalism and functionality in mind.
-VIDEOS HERE?

 <hr>